Loader gif

 Keep your personal and business finances separate

 The real key to managing your business expenses and your personal spending like a true boss is to keep your business finances and personal finances completely separate.
-Not only is separation helpful if the IRS ever comes knocking for an audit, but it also is great for your sanity.
+Not only is separation helpful if the IRS ever comes knocking for an , but it also is great for your sanity.

 Get started by opening bank accounts for personal and business use.
 Next, open a business credit card so that you can keep business transactions off your personal credit card.
 Avoid making purchases for personal affairs on the business credit card and vice versa.
 That way, you can scroll back through the business credit card statement and easily make a note of business expenses.